 In short, help the book get noticed, which helps the author sell more books.
 When it comes down to it, word-of-mouth is one of the best ways to set a book on the right path.

-And come this summer, I hope you’ll share the recipes and memories you’ve made, sharing hot meals and cold drinks with family and friends gathered around a fire, by tagging @gardenbetty in your social feeds!
+And come this spring, I hope you’ll share the recipes and memories you’ve made, sharing hot meals and cold drinks with family and friends around your table, by tagging @gardenbetty in your social feeds!

 The Backyard Fire Cookbook